 NOTE: Data in the above tables was pulled on the third business day of the month for the Trueblood Monthly Report, and therefore may differ slightly from the data reported in the State Hospital and Legislative 6492 reports.

-1WSH Competency Inpatient Restoration includes referrals that end up admitting to the RTFs.
-Data Source: DSHS Research and Data Analysis, January 2022 Trueblood Monthly Report
+Data Source: DSHS Research and Data Analysis, April 2022 Trueblood Monthly Report

 The chart above illustrates WSH total quarterly referrals for inpatient evaluations.